I had clawed my way through a decade of proving myself, balancing a career in aviation software

 Weeks turned to months.

-Months turned to two years.
+Months turned into two years.

 Two years of him dangling hope like a carrot in front of a starving horse.

-Every call ended with reassurance — and a new invoice.
+Every call ended with reassurance and a new invoice.

-Then one day, the “miracle” came.
+Then one day the miracle arrived.

 He said the words every filmmaker aches to hear:

-“Krista, hold on — Lionsgate is calling now!”
+“Krista, hold on… Lionsgate is calling now!”

-He hung up, laughed, and said, “How do you do that?
+He hung up, laughed, and said: “How do you do that?
 You manifested it!”

 I wanted to throw the phone through the wall.